 When the members of Clan MacGregor attempt to join Wallace's rebellion against the English, the MacGregor chieftain mildly insults Wallace and his men by calling them "Amadans".
 "Amadan" is both Scots Gaelic and Irish Gaelic for "fool" or "idiot".
 Thus, the MacGregor chieftain is calling Wallace and his men fools, both for resisting the English and for not inviting the MacGregors to participate in the rebellion.

-Randall Wallace had very little historical evidence to work with in regard to William Wallace's life; he has noted that even Churchill's definitive work "A History of the English Speaking Peoples" observed in only a single line that virtually no factual material survives about the Scottish leader.
-Because of this, Randall Wallace relied heavily on a 15th-century romantic poem by the Scottish writer Henry the Minstrel ("Blind Harry") in constructing his story.
+Randall Wallace had very little historical evidence to work with in regard to William Wallace's life.
+He has noted that even Winston Churchill's definitive work "A History of the English Speaking Peoples" observed in only a single line that virtually no factual material survives about the Scottish leader.
+Because of this, Randall Wallace relied heavily on a fifteenth century romantic poem by Scottish writer Henry the Minstrel ("Blind Harry") in constructing his story.

 Although the majority of the characters in the film are Scottish, the actors portraying them were mostly drawn from non-Scottish parts of the UK (exceptions to this rule include Angus Macfadyen (Robert the Bruce) and Brian Cox (Argyle)).
 Ironically, the one Irish character in the film (Stephen), is played by Scots-born David O'Hara.

 Mel Gibson, who had been heavily criticized for a December 1991 interview with a Spanish magazine, was accused of homophobia for the film's portrayal of the Prince of Wales (and future King Edward II) as an effeminate homosexual.
-It is strongly disputed whether Edward II, who fathered at least five children, was either homosexual or even bisexual at all.
+There is strong disagreement among historians as to whether Edward II, who fathered at least five children, was homosexual or even bisexual at all.
 The scene where Edward I threw his son's lover out of a castle window was particularly criticized for inciting homophobia.
-The lover was based on Piers Gaveston, who was allegedly Edward II's lover although he was also married and many historians believe these were just rumours invented by the King's enemies in order to discredit him.
+The lover was based on Piers Gaveston, who was also married; many historians believe these stories of Edward's homosexuality were invented by the King's enemies in order to discredit him.
 Gibson refused to apologize for the controversy in a 1995 interview with "Playboy" magazine while promoting the movie.
 However, in January 1997 he did agree to host a summit for representatives of gay rights organization GLAAD (Gay and Lesbian Alliance Against Defamation) on the set of Conspiracy Theory (1997).
 The leaders of GLAAD noted they were disappointed that he did not apologize to them for the film's alleged homophobia.
 In a 1999 interview with "The Daily Telegraph" Gibson acknowledged "regret" over his controversial 1991 interview, claiming he had been drinking vodka at the time and that his words had frequently been used to criticize him.

 Elder Campbell is wounded in every battle he is seen participating in.
 He takes an arrow in the chest during the initial uprising against the local magistrate, his hand is cut off during the Battle of Stirling Bridge, and finally he takes an axe to the gut during the battle of Falkirk.